ninjasolutions/flutter_pusher/README.md

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/ninjasolutions/flutter_pusher/issues) and [Pull Requests](https://github.com/ninjasolutions/flutter_pusher/pulls) are most welcome!

 ## Usage
-To use this plugin, add `firebase_messaging` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `flutter_pusher` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Getting Started